White Lantern Corps: Fictional team history

 Deadman commands the ring to resurrect the two heroes, but the ring refuses, saying that this is part of the Entity's plan.
 It is revealed that when Nekron attacked the Earth, not only was the Entity mortally wounded, but the contamination of the planet was also heightened.
 Furthermore, the corruption will rise up in the form of another "dark avatar" of the darkness who will try to destroy the Star City forest, which is the key to save Earth's soul.
 The Entity resurrects the twelve characters with different purposes.
 Some of them, like Hawk, Maxwell Lord and Jade, are supposed to prevent further disasters and give Deadman and the Entity more time.
-But five of them (Aquaman, Firestorm, Martian Manhunter, Hawkman and Hawkgirl) are resurrected in order to overcome what held them back in life (what the Hawks already did by destroying the curse that haunted them) and by completing their tasks.
+But five of them (Aquaman, Firestorm, Martian Manhunter, Hawkman, and Hawkgirl) are resurrected in order to overcome what held them back in life and by completing their tasks.
 Thus, their life force is purified and the ring takes their essences back because they are essential in saving Earth.
 Deadman also has a secondary purpose: to supply the white ring with power by embracing life.

-Later, the ring takes Deadman to the beach where Aquaman and Aqualad are battling Black Manta and Siren.
-There, the Entity reveals to Deadman that it was the Entity that freed the Xebel soldiers from the Bermuda Triangle in order for Aquaman learn the truth about Mera.
-Aquaman's alliance sends the soldiers of Xebel back to the Bermuda Triangle, therefore completing Aquaman's task, but the Entity reduces Aquaman to water, to Mera's sorrow.

-As Martian Manhunter completes his task, he is approached by the Entity, who tells him to choose between Mars and Earth.
-Martian Manhunter chooses Earth, and as he returns to the planet and reaches the forest in Star City he is again approached by Deadman.
-Deadman pleads for forgiveness, and the Martian Manhunter says he understands because it is "part of the plan"; the Entity then merges the Martian Manhunter's essence with the planet Earth.
-Meanwhile, Firestorm discovers that the Anti-Monitor seeks to harvest the life energy within the White Lantern in order to grow stronger.
-Firestorm takes the Lantern and attempts to fight the Anti-Monitor, but is defeated.
-Deathstorm then brings Professor Stein out of his Matrix to taunt the two.
-Deathstorm attempts to turn Ronnie to salt, but the Professor takes the brunt of the attack.
-Angered, Ronnie decides to truly work together with Jason to avenge the Professor.
-The Entity then declares that Ronnie has accomplished his mission, returning life to him in a burst of white energy that obliterates the Black Lanterns, returns Jason's father to his home, and deposits Firestorm in the Star City forest.
-Ronnie angrily attempts to make the Entity resurrect the Professor, but is refused.
-Deadman then arrives demanding that he be given the White Lantern.